swcarpentry/training-course/_submissions/round-02/1/2012-10-24-round-2-1-initial-meeting.md

 We are going to communicate primarily through the blog

-*   Once you&#8217;ve decided on the concept, start your round 1 blog post
+*   Once you've decided on the concept, start your round 1 blog post
 *   Then edit as you develop the map, examples, etc.
 *   Develop pairwise interactions during this process, interacting with other folks in the group
 *   First round participants will also be watching and potentially interacting